 Best PS5 games to play

 If you're looking to stream games from your PS5, you'll want to get the best PS5 games available.
 From free-to-play titles to some of the biggest AAA blockbusters, there's no shortage of games on PS5, doubly true with backward compatibility.
-So jump into Call of Duty: Black Ops Cold War or take a trip to the vast corners of faraway galaxies in No Man's Sky.
-Whatever the case, you'll be treated to fast loading and beautiful graphics.
+Whatever game you choose, you'll be treated to fast loading and beautiful graphics.

-Still looking for a PS5 to play those amazing games?
+Are you still looking for a PS5 to play those amazing games?
 Keep an eye out for PS5 restocks at retailers like Walmart, Amazon, and Best Buy.
-It's been difficult to find Sony's newest console, but it's not impossible.
+It's been challenging to find Sony's newest console, but it's not impossible.
 Just keep at it, and you'll eventually be able to checkout.